Arduino Danger Shield — Learning PCB Redesign

 Overview

-The SparkFun Danger Shield was a popular learning board that plugged directly onto an Arduino UNO, giving beginners a rich set of inputs and outputs to experiment with — all in one self-contained package.
-When SparkFun discontinued it, the team designed a replacement with improved features suited for classroom exercises.
+The SparkFun Danger Shield was a popular learning board that plugged directly onto an Arduino UNO, giving beginners a rich set of inputs and outputs in one self-contained package.
+When SparkFun discontinued it, a replacement was designed with updated components and used as the foundation of a two-session intro Arduino class — one session to build it, one to program it.

 Shield Components